MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-mobile.md

 > [!NOTE]
 > For information on the properties of PanelAction events, see [Properties sent with panelaction events](#properties-sent-with-panelaction-events).

-- **accessibilityUserConfiguration** - When a users toggles an accessibility feature.
+- **accessibilityUserConfiguration** - When a user toggles an accessibility feature.
 - **acknowledgeSettingChange** - Acknowledge an update in the we updated a notification setting dialog.
 This is a feature success metrics used to acknowledge update notifications and to determine overall notification reliability.
 - **actionComposeMenu**
   - Create message extension usage.